Collaborative care & chiropractors in a health care team

 A patient-centered approach

 We support patient-centred care.
-According to Alberta Health, “enhanced collaboration amongst health care providers, individuals, families, caregivers, and the community is an approach which positively impacts service quality and safety, and improves overall health outcomes.”
+According to Alberta Health, “enhanced collaboration amongst health care providers, individuals, patient families, caregivers, and the community is an approach which positively impacts service quality and safety, and improves overall health outcomes.”

 A chiropractor’s primary focus is on improving their patients’ health.
-The best way to achieve this is through collaboration with medical doctors, physiotherapists and other members that make up a patient’s health-care team.
+The best way to achieve this is through collaborative practice with medical doctors, physiotherapists and other members that make up a patient’s health-care team.
 Chiropractors are committed to developing and fostering awareness, education and professional relationships in support of a strong multi-disciplinary, patient-centered approach to health-care delivery in Alberta.

 Referrals to a chiropractor